hashicorp/terraform/docs/unicode.md

 ## Unicode tables in the Go standard library

-Several Terraform language features are implemented in terms of functions in [the Go `strings` package](https://pkg.go.dev/strings), [the Go `unicode` package](https://pkg.go.dev/unicode), and other supporting packages in the Go standard library.
+Several mnptu language features are implemented in terms of functions in [the Go `strings` package](https://pkg.go.dev/strings), [the Go `unicode` package](https://pkg.go.dev/unicode), and other supporting packages in the Go standard library.